 We truly understand that being turned away from donating blood can leave donors with a sense of frustration and disappointment.
 We recognize that eligibility criteria for men who have sex with men is a particularly sensitive issue affecting many who have experienced longstanding marginalization and stigma.
 We also recognize that the incremental changes to donor criteria that still exclude many gay, bisexual and other men who have sex with men have been painful and frustrating for many, and we aim to create a more inclusive system.

 Our end goal is to stop asking men if they’ve had sex with another man and instead focus on high-risk sexual behaviour among all donors.
 We are working diligently toward greater inclusivity for donors while maintaining a safe and adequate supply of blood products for the patients we serve.
 This will be partially achieved by asking all donors about sexual behaviours.

 We acknowledge that our donor health questions currently and in the past have disproportionately impacted racialized Canadians due to our geography-based policies.
 As the patterns of disease and our testing platforms evolve, we commit to reviewing and updating our safety procedures.

-Our current criteria, which impact gay, bisexual and other men who have sex with men, is based on a broad statistical picture of risk rather than individual risk assessments.
+Our current criteria, which impact gay, bisexual and other men who have sex with men, are based on a broad statistical picture of risk rather than individual risk assessments.

 According to data collected by the Public Health Agency of Canada (PHAC), the incidence of HIV and hepatitis C is substantially higher in Canada among men who have sex with men than it is in the rest of the population.
 According to PHAC, men who have sex with men represent three to four per cent of the Canadian adult male population, but about 40 per cent of all HIV cases in Canada, and 50 per cent of all new HIV infections.

 We understand, however, that individuals within a group are not all the same.
 This is part of the reason why we are working towards a new way of screening donors that looks at the risks of specific sexual behaviours.